Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Shepparton Surrounds - East had a median income of $47,654 and an average income of $55,648 in financial year 2022.
-These figures are below those for Rest of Vic., which were $48,741 and $60,693 respectively.
-By March 2025, adjusted for Wage Price Index growth of 10.11%, the estimated median income would be approximately $52,472 and the average would be around $61,274.
-According to the 2021 Census, incomes in Shepparton Surrounds - East rank modestly, between the 43rd and 43rd percentiles for household, family, and personal incomes.
-The largest income segment comprises 33.5% of residents earning $1,500 to $2,999 weekly.
-Housing costs are manageable with 90.0% retained, but disposable income is below average at the 50th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+Shepparton Surrounds - East had a median income of $47,654 and an average income of $55,648 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
+This compares to figures for Rest of Vic., which were $48,741 and $60,693 respectively.
+Based on a Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $53,449 (median) and $62,415 (average) as of September 2025.
+The 2021 Census data shows household, family, and personal incomes in Shepparton Surrounds - East rank modestly, between the 43rd and 43rd percentiles.
+The largest segment comprises 33.5% earning $1,500 - $2,999 weekly (1,378 residents), mirroring regional levels where 30.3% occupy this bracket.
+Housing costs are manageable with 90.0% retained, though disposable income sits below average at the 50th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income